OSI-SAF-tools/conc_edgefilter/README.md

 # Edge-Filtered Sea Ice Concentration

-Spurious ice can occur in the OSI sea ice concentration fields, due to weather effects and the relatively high uncertainty of the measurement over open water.
+Spurious ice can occur in the OSI SAF sea ice concentration fields, due to weather effects and the relatively high uncertainty of the measurement over open water.

 conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea